wagslane/blog/content/about.md

 ---
 title: About Lane Wagner
 images:
- - /img/800/profilephoto.png.webp
+ - /img/800/headshot.png.webp.webp
 ---

 I've been writing code since 2010, first in Python, then primarily in Go and JavaScript.
-I've spent most of my career as a cloud-native backend developer, but I also write React and Vue for my various side projects.
-After a couple of years leading teams of Go developers, I'm now working full-time on [Boot.dev](https://boot.dev) helping new developers learn back-end engineering and computer science.
+I've spent most of my career as a backend developer and data engineer.
+After a couple of years leading teams of Go developers, I'm now working full-time on [Boot.dev](https://boot.dev).
+I help new developers learn back-end development and start successful careers.

 ## Get in touch